 Are these your symptoms?

-From those patients confirmed with a migraine diagnosis:
+From those patients confirmed with a migraine diagnosis in the study:

 - 83% noticed the weather affected their headaches